 - Affiliate marketing is a great source of passive income.
 With the Shopify Affiliate Program, affiliates earn an average of $58 for each user who signs up for a paid plan and $2,000 for each Plus referral.

 Subscription boxes are themed packages of various products.
 There are subscription boxes in pretty much every industry, from meal-prep kits and craft snacks to fitness products and makeup.
 You can curate subscription boxes around virtually any theme of your choice.

 Bokksu, for example, curates Japanese snacks and sends them to customers each month.

 When you curate subscription boxes, you work with brands and artisans to purchase and resell their products in a bundled offering.
 Typically, consumers expect to be surprised by what’s in the box, though there are some (like meal prep kits) where the customer chooses what they receive.

 Why curate subscription boxes?

 - It’s a viable seasonal business.
-Ironically, “subscription” boxes are purchased as gifts more often than for the buyer themselves.
+Subscription boxes are often purchased as gifts.
 So if you’re only interested in running your online business for part of the year, this could be a model worth checking out.

 - You don’t need to create your own products.
-Instead, you can use proven, successful products and pack them together nicely.
+Instead, you can use proven, successful products and simply put them together in a nice package.

 15. Develop a niche product

+If you recognize an opportunity in a certain niche, you might be on to your next successful online business idea.
 Niche products cater to a unique audience.
 When done well, they serve a specific community.
-If you recognise an opportunity in a certain niche, you might be on to your next successful online business idea.